 If your company has communication issues, you should focus on fixing those before you try a radically different system.
 A functioning JIT system requires many different departments and third parties to communicate honestly and effectively, potentially including:

 - Warehouse staff

 One advantage of the traditional just-in-case system is that errors can sometimes be remedied by shuffling around extra inventory.
 A JIT system often has less of this capacity and thus can be less prepared when the unexpected strikes.
 That’s why a business using this kind of system can’t afford to be reactive and instead has to commit itself firmly to a proactive approach.

 Con: It requires truly proactive thinking.

 However, JIT at its best is powered by a proactive approach.
 This includes investments in several key areas.
 Accurate demand forecasting is an absolute must, as is a logistics network that can keep up with moving many small shipments frequently.
-(Consider working with a third-party logistics provider that specializes in JIT inventory management.)
+(Consider working with a third-party logistics provider that specializes in just-in-time inventory management.)
 Remember that JIT isn’t about preparing less, just about preparing the right things.

 Is Zero Inventory Possible?